ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 accept or reject the corresponding registration:

-* if it accepts the registration, first the receiver MUST save the mapping from Context ID to address and port (or save the fact that this context ID is uncompressed).
+* if it accepts the registration, first the receiver MUST save the mapping from Context ID to address and port (or save the fact that this Context ID is uncompressed).
 Second, the receiver MUST return a COMPRESSION_ACK capsule with the Context ID set to the one from the received COMPRESSION_ASSIGN capsule back to its peer, indicating it has accepted